jameskan1011/EMG-Controlled-Prosthetic-Hand/README.md

 # EMG-Controlled Prosthetic Hand

 This project features a **wireless prosthetic hand system** powered by EMG signal control.
-A wearable glove captures muscle activity and translates it into movement commands for a robotic hand.
+A wearable EMG device captures muscle activity and translates it into movement commands for a robotic hand.
 Force sensors on the robotic fingers detect contact pressure and send feedback wirelessly to activate a **vibration motor** on the glove.
 All communication is handled efficiently via the **ESP-NOW protocol** for real-time response.